Building a text-based game

 Until recently, Iā€™d only ever tried a few IF titles, so now Iā€™m making a renewed effort to explore IF and appreciate it as much as I can.
 Here are my impressions, along with some examples.

 Parser-based IF feels more game-like on the whole, with its clear concept of spaces to be explored.
-It can be hard for a newcomer to learn, but thatā€™s not a problem if a good tutorial is included (Blue Lacuna, The Dreamhold, Counterfeit Monkey) or if the commands are very intuitive based on context (FeedVid Live).
+It can be hard for a newcomer to learn, but thatā€™s not a problem if a good tutorial is included (The Dreamhold, Blue Lacuna, Counterfeit Monkey, see also ā€œHow to Play Interactive Fictionā€) or if the commands are very intuitive based on context (FeedVid Live).

 Hypertext and choice-based IF have a simpler UI (just links) but are extremely varied thematically, covering the spectrum from popular fiction (A Tale of Crowns) to avant-garde (many of Porpentineā€™s games), from comical (You Will Select a Decision) to touching Digital: A Love Story to heartbreaking (Hana Feels).

 MUDs areā€¦ hard to get into.
 They seem to have evolved less over the decades than the other sub-genres Iā€™m exploring.
-Which is great if you got into MUDs in the 1980s, but to me (a tired 30-something new parent in the 2020s) itā€™s too much of a time commitment to learn how to enjoy MUDs.
-So Iā€™ll leave it at that.
+Which is great if you got into MUDs in the 1980s, but to me (a tired 30-something new parent in the 2020s) it feels like too big a time commitment to learn how to enjoy MUDs.
+But if I ever do get around to it, Iā€™ll try the ones that have a web client (i.e. in the browser, not a dedicated MUD client): Procedural Realms, Written Realms, or MUME (Multi Users in Middle Earth).

 Procedural text-based games are easier fun, being more like graphical games than IF is, and (classic roguelikes aside) being simpler than MUDs.
 Common settings include medieval fantasy (most roguelikes, Warsim) and space exploration (Seedship, Voyageur).